RustPython/RustPython/README.md

 You will also find `index.html` in the `wasm` directory.
-From here, you can copy these 3 files into the static assets directory of your web server and you should be able to see the ouput in the browser:
+From here, you can copy these 3 files into the static assets directory of your web server and you should be able to see the ouput in the web console of your browser.

 ```
 Hello RustPython!
 ```

-in the web console.

 # Code style